 A few days ago, my hair stylist told me about the new oil free turkey fryer she bought at Big Lots.
 She said the instructions that came with it were vague, so she was worried that her Thanksgiving turkey wouldn’t turn out well.
-I told her to call the Butterball® Turkey Talk-Line® at 1-800-BUTTERBALL.
+I told her to call the Butterball Turkey Talk-Line at 1-800-BUTTERBALL.
 Certainly they would know about all the methods of cooking a turkey.
-(They do know about turkey fryers – see this thread on their Facebook page.)
+(They do know about turkey fryers. too – see this thread on their Facebook page.)

-Turkey Talk-Line experts are available this holiday season through December 25, 2011 to answer questions and assist Thanksgiving cooks.
+Turkey Talk-Line experts are available this holiday season from November 3 to Christmas Eve to answer questions and assist holiday cooks.
 One of the first national, toll-free consumer help lines, the original Turkey Talk-Line staff of six home economists fielded questions from 11,000 turkey-troubled Americans during its first season in November 1981.
-On Thanksgiving Day, the small group took hundreds of calls with only a rolodex of notes and their own knowledge to help them answer the nation’s questions.
+On Thanksgiving Day, the small group took hundreds of calls with only a Rolodex of notes and their own knowledge to help them answer the nation’s questions.
 Today, professionally trained turkey experts assist more than 100,000 cooks each year in the United States and Canada during the holiday season.
 With 50 staff members, the Turkey Talk-Line has the resources to answer questions from either English or Spanish speaking callers, as well as respond to questions via their online form.

-Besides the Butterball Turkey Talk-Line at 1-800-BUTTERBALL, you can connect with Butterball at Butterball.com, on your mobile phone at m.butterball.com, or chat with them on Twitter or Facebook or just get tips and recipes.
-Butterball.com also features a section about cooking with kids with safety tips and word find and crossword printables.
-(Great for keeping kids busy while you cook!)
+Besides the Butterball Turkey Talk-Line at 1800-BUTTERBALL, you can connect with Butterball at Butterball.com, on your mobile phone at m.butterball.com, or chat with them on Twitter or Facebook to just get tips and recipes.
+You can also check Butterball out on Pinterest and Instagram.

 Butterball’s “make it better” tips